 If you book and pay using the ‘Appointy’ booking system, you should note that they are a ‘3rd-party’ with servers in the USA – however e-mail addresses and booking records are not shared or analysed by them or us for any other purpose.
 Records of payments made via PayPal, or via any successor of theirs, are subject to their usual terms, and are used by us only for accounting purposes.

 This website does not use ‘cookies’ but if you link through it to third-party sites their own cookie-permission policies will apply.

 We assume that the contact details you give us can be used for any communication or mailing from us, but not from third parties or advertisers.
 Some people like to use nicknames and this is no problem.
 If you subscribe to social media we can take no responsibility for protection of open messages shared or forwarded on those systems.
 If you allow pictures to be taken at Studio events we will assume you consent to their occasional use on our website and social media unless you tell us otherwise.
 They would of course be deleted from view and from archive if you ask us.

-Please note that the address ‘firstname.lastname@example.org’ is unmonitored; any requests as above should come to email@example.com .
+Please note that the booking-address ‘firstname.lastname@example.org’ is unmonitored for messages; any requests as above should come to email@example.com .

 Abridgement 11/2021 v.2